What next?

 Body Focused

-I integrate mindfulness, breathwork Yoga Nidra, and a body-focused approach into my therapeutic work, offering clients tools to connect with their physical selves and access deeper levels of relaxation and healing.
-This mind-body integration supports emotional processing and fosters a greater sense of balance and well-being.
+I integrate mindfulness, breathwork, Yoga Nidra, and somatic practices into my therapeutic work, offering clients practical ways to reconnect with their bodies and access deeper states of rest and regulation.
+This mind-body approach supports emotional processing, strengthens self-awareness, and fosters a greater sense of balance, safety, and wellbeing.

 Before we begin, I’ll request that you complete a comprehensive health questionnaire.
 This is to discern any underlying clinical sleep concerns that might necessitate medical intervention.
 As sleep disturbances can arise from various sources, if we can clarify their origins it helps but its is not always straightforward.
 Subsequently, in our first session, we will strategise and chart out the path forward.